Overcoming Barriers For Black Women And Abortion Care

 This means the Afiya Center has also been drafting their own curriculum for the doula program because they do not want to rely on programs that don’t address the needs of their patients.
 A big part of the culturally competent curriculum that Afiya addresses includes living with HIV.
 The Afiya Center was originally founded in 2008 to address the large health disparities that existed for Black women and girls who had contracted HIV, and the lack of support and programming they received.

-With the November election just days away the Afiya Center has also been busy with one of their action objectives: the I Am A Reproductive Justice Voter Campaign.
+With the November election just days away the Afiya Center has also been busy with one of their action objectives: the I Am A Reproductive Justice Voter Campaign in partnership with In Our Own Voice: National Black Women's Reproductive Justice Agenda.
 But Willis also stresses that they do integrative voter engagement year-round.
 They are also looking ahead to next year when the legislative session begins.
 They have a Reproductive Justice Academy that lasts until March where they teach “the skills of advocacy.”
 And then there’s the trip to the State Capitol for their Advocacy Day where they will once again meet with legislators and stakeholders.

 Willis thinks back to when SB 8 was being debated in the 2021 legislative session.
 Many reporters were asking what the outcome would be for Black women in Texas.
 Willis and her colleagues warned that there would be an increase in maternal mortality, an increase in teen pregnancy, an increase in mental health and an increase in poverty.
 Over three years later Willis takes no solace in that accurate forecast.
 “All those numbers we have seen in the last fifteen years, they have tripled.”
 But for Willis and the rest of the staff at the Afiya Center, the work continues because it must.